tjpullen/BMB_2018/chapter3.md

 Which of the following are NOT independent events?

 *** =instructions
-- Tossing two coins
+- The outcome of tossing two coins
-- option 3
+- A bag contains a mixture of blue and green balls.
+The outcome of drawing two balls out of the bag in turn without replacing them.
+- The outcome of tossing the same coin twice
-- Throwing the same die twice
+- The outcome of throwing the same die twice
-- option 4
+- A bag contains a mixture of blue and green balls.
+The outcome of drawing two balls out of the bag in turn replacing them between draws.
 *** =hint

 *** =pre_exercise_code